chandlerc/chandlerc.github.io/talks/pacificpp2017/llvm_toolchain.md

 name: hacking-gcc
 template: title-layout

-## Second: GCC is open source, but *really* hard to hack on
+## Second: GCC is open source, but hard to hack on

 ---
 name: binutils-linkers-and-gdb-oh-my
 template: title-layout

-## Third: Need binutils, linker, GDB, all different...
+## Third: Need binutils, GDB, etc.

----
-name: crosstool-ng
-template: title-layout

-## (Whole projects around this: Crosstool-NG)
+.footnote[There is a whole project around this: Crosstool-NG]

 ---
 name: dont-forget-the-bugs